junaedahmed/Lenovo-T460-Clover/README.md

 #### USB Ports Map

-Custom made SSDT-XHCI.aml is used to map T460 USB ports using this [guide](https://www.olarila.com/topic/6878-guide-native-usb-fix-for-notebooks-no-injectorkext-required/).
+Custom made SSDT-XHCI.aml is used to map T460 USB ports using this guide: [Native USB fix](https://www.olarila.com/topic/6878-guide-native-usb-fix-for-notebooks-no-injectorkext-required/).
 Alternatively, USBPort.kext or SSDT-UIAC & SSDT-USBX can also be used as well.
 These files can be generated with [Hackintool](https://github.com/headkaze/Hackintool):

 ```